tietoevry-infra-as-code/terraform-azurerm-caf-vnet-hub-firewall/README.md

   # (Optional) To enable the availability zones for firewall.
   # Availability Zones can only be configured during deployment
-  # You can't configure an existing firewall to include Availability Zones
+  # You can't modify an existing firewall to include Availability Zones
   firewall_zones = [1, 2, 3]

-  # (Required) specify the application rules for Azure Firewall
+  # (Optional) specify the application rules for Azure Firewall
   firewall_application_rules = [
     {
       name             = "microsoft"